-- (f) Department of Energy (DoE)/DBSA Support Programme: Drakenstein identified as a pilot for the rollout of a DBSA grant for electricity backlog eradication, for operational and capital projects. - (g) Department of Water & Sanitation (DWS) Water Services Infrastructure Grant (WSIG): Funding application for Water Demand Management approved in principle for approximately R5 million. - (h) Neighbourhood Development Partnership Programme (NDPG): Funding support and approval to proceed with planning processes, received from National Treasury.
+- Department of Energy (DoE)/DBSA Support Programme: Drakenstein identified as a pilot for the rollout of a DBSA grant for electricity backlog eradication, for operational and capital projects.
+Implementation of this programme has been delayed due to funding constraints. - Department of Water & Sanitation (DWS) Water Services Infrastructure Grant (WSIG): Funding application for Water Demand Management approved in principle for approximately R5 million.